apple/GCGC/src/notebooks/README.md

       labels = ["Monday log", "Tuesday Log", "Wednesday Log"]

 - **colors** : `list` datatype.
 Each entry in the labels list picks a color for the output groups in the created plot, in order.
-If None, a set of discrete colors in the same order will be used.
+If `None`, a set of discrete colors in the same order will be used.
 Each entry of this list is either a `str` describing one of the [matplotlib named colors](https://matplotlib.org/stable/gallery/color/named_colors.html), or is an (r, g, b) triplet with values between [0-1] representing brightness on a scaled (0-255) range.

       colors = ["black", "darkslateblue", (1, 0.5, 0)]